-The manufacturer must have documented quality control measures in place to ensure the ability to produce the device consistently according to specification including, a full quality control plan and flow diagram for the identification device from manufacturing of all components, through encoding and/or imprinting, shipment, and addressing consumer complaints.
-The quality control plan must be submitted with the form 1-64 application and upon request.
-Procedures must ensure the uniqueness of the AIN or NUES is maintained, that only AINs allocated to the manufacturer are encoded in devices, and that processes to ensure distribution records of 840 AIN devices are reported to APHIS' tag management data system (AIMS or future systems that replace AIMS functions).
+The manufacturer must have documented quality control measures in place to ensure the ability to produce the device consistently according to specification including, a full quality control plan and flow diagram for the identification device from manufacturing of all components, through encoding and/or imprinting, shipment and addressing consumer complaints.
+Procedures must ensure the uniqueness of the AIN or NUES is maintained, that only AINs allocated to the manufacturer are encoded in devices, and that processes to ensure distribution records of 840 AIN devices are reported to AIMS.
 If more than one company is involved with the manufacturing of device components a full quality control plan is required for each entity.